truenas/middleware/docs/userguide/freenas_services.rst

 iSCSI
 -----

 Refer to :ref:`Block (iSCSI)` for instructions on how to configure iSCSI.
-To start the iSCSI service, click its entry in Services.
+To start the iSCSI service, click its entry in "Services".

 .. _LLDP:

 LLDP
 ----

+The Link Layer Discovery Protocol (LLDP) is used by network devices to advertise their identity, capabilities, and neighbors on an Ethernet network.
+FreeNAS® uses the `ladvd <http://http://code.google.com/p/ladvd/>`_ LLDP implementation.
+If your network contains managed switches, configuring and starting the LLDP service will tell the FreeNAS® system to advertise itself on the network.

 Figure 11.8a shows the LLDP configuration screen and Table 11.8a summarizes the configuration options for the LLDP service.